-The Museum's property and equipment consist of leasehold improvements and furniture, fixtures, and equipment, which is stated at cost.
+The Museum's property and equipment consist of leasehold improvements, furniture, fixtures, and equipment, construction in progress and land and buildings which is generally stated at cost.
 Amortization on leasehold improvements and depreciation on furniture, fixtures, and equipment is computed on the straight-line basis over the estimated useful lives of the assets, ranging from 3 to 40 years.
-Total amortization and depreciation for the Museum for 2013 was \$1.212,339.
+Total amortization and depreciation for the Museum for 2015 was \$1,335,998.

-(1) Museum Collections
+(I) Museum Collections